adammiller1/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 }
 ```

 Here is an example where the application retrieves data to perform an aggregation, which could be done by the database instead.
 The application is calculating total sales by getting every record for all orders sold, and then calculating the total sales value from those records.
+You can find the complete sample [here][sample-app].

 ```csharp
 public async Task<IHttpActionResult> AggregateOnClientAsync()